Image Matching

 Matching Area

-The matching area is mainly used to balance performance on mobile devices.
-In most cases, the item to be matched is in a fixed area of the screen.
-You can specify its area to reduce the image size, thereby decreasing the computational load during matching.
+The matching area is mainly used to balance mobile device performance.
+In most cases, the items to be matched are in a fixed area of the screen.
+You can reduce the image size by specifying the area where they are located, thus reducing the computational load during matching.

 Matching AreaDescription